ILSA: Incremental Learning for

 Human Study

-We conducted a user study subject to a university-approved IRB protocol with 20 participants, none of whom reported having prior experience teleoperating robots.
+To evaluate ILSA, we conducted a user study subject to a university-approved IRB protocol with 20 participants (none of whom reported having prior experience teleoperating robots) using a Kinova robotic arm in two long-horizon tasks, which were designed to introduce unexpected challenges:

 In the first interactions, ILSA lacks the knowledge to avoid collisions, leading to objects hitting obstacles.